prisma/prisma1/docs/1.0/01-Quickstart/02-Fullstack/01-React/01-Apollo.md

 The first thing you need to do is install the command line tools you'll need for this tutorial:

 - `graphql-cli` is used initially to bootstrap the file structure for your fullstack app with `graphql create`
-- `prisma-cli` is used continuously to manage your Prisma database service
+- `prisma` is used continuously to manage your Prisma database service

 <Instruction>